Bob McRoberts (footballer)

-Robert McRoberts (12 July 1874 – 27 February 1959) was a Scottish professional association football player and manager.
+Robert McRoberts (29 June 1874 – 27 February 1959) was a Scottish professional association football player and manager.
 He played as a centre forward.

+Career

-McRoberts was born in Coatbridge, Scotland.
+McRoberts was born in Bothwell, Scotland.
 He started his football career at Airdrieonians and Albion Rovers in the Scottish League, and went on to play for Gainsborough Trinity, Small Heath (Birmingham) and Chelsea, where he also played as a defender, in the Football League.
-He was Small Heath's leading goalscorer for three successive seasons, from 1899–1900 to 1901–02, and was Chelsea's first ever £100 signing, playing in their first League game in September 1905.
-On 4 November 1905, as Chelsea beat Barnsley 6–0 in a home league match, McRoberts scored the club's first-ever penalty.
+He was Small Heath's leading goalscorer for three successive seasons, from 1899–1900 to 1901–02.

+McRoberts was Chelsea's first ever £100 signing, joining the newly-formed Second Division side on 26 April 1905.